General Terms and Conditions

 - An outreach activity presented to the scientific community or the public should conclude each residency or be organized for a later date to report on the results or the work process.

-- Communication material and documentation to be circulated by Hexagram on various platforms including its DEMO programming must be provided at the end of each residency..
+- Communication material and documentation to be circulated by the Hexagram Network on various platforms must be provided..

 ORGANIZATION OF A GROUP ACTIVITY